mrettl/conforce/CONTRIBUTING.md

 ## Getting started

 Clone or download this repository to your disk.
-Make sure all dependencies declared in `requirements.txt` are installed.
+Make sure all dependencies declared in `setup.py` are installed.

 Only for Windows users:
 Download and install `gcc`.